-Mojon Rojo 2163 mts
+Mojón Rojo Ascent – 2163 mts

-El Mojón Rojo is located south of Aguja de la S and north of Cerro Techado Negro within Fitz Roy range.
-Our proposed route is climbed on the east face.
+El Mojón Rojo is located South of Aguja de la S and North of Cerro Techado Negro within Fitz Roy range.
+Our proposed route is climbed on the East face.

 Ratio is 1 guide/assistance per 3 guests.
-Maximum group size is 6 guests 1 guide and 1 assistant guide
+Maximum group size is 6 guests 1 guide and 1 assistant guide.

 Guest must be comfortable using crampons to flat foot and front point on moderate angle ice up to 35 degrees.